7 Plants on the Brink of Extinction: A Call for Conservation

 Now, let’s meet seven incredible plants that are critically endangered or facing extinction.
 Each one tells a story of struggle — but also hope, thanks to conservation efforts.

-1. Western Prairie Fringed Orchid (Platanthera praeclara)
+1. Western Prairie Fringed Orchid (Platanthera praeclara Sheviak & M.L.Bowles)

 • Habitat: Native to tallgrass prairies in North America